 Candidates applying for the Post Graduate Diploma in Corporate Law (PGDCL) must possess a Bachelor's degree from a recognized university.
 Eligibility will be evaluated based on their performance in the entrance examination conducted by the institute.

 Admission to PGDCL courses is based on merits and entrance exams.
 The average fee of a PGDCL course is INR 50k to INR 2 lakh per annum.

 PGDCL graduates can find jobs in MNCs, Judiciary, Public Interest Organisations, etc. The average initial salary of PGDCL students is between INR 3 lakh to INR 8 lakh per annum.

 Master of Law or LLM is a postgraduate degree of two years in law.
-It offers various specializations such as International Law, Corporate Law, Business Law, etc. The average fee of an LLM program is INR 1 lakh to INR 4 lakh per annum.
+It offers various specializations such as International Law, Corporate Law, Business Law, etc. The average fee of an LLM course is INR 1 lakh to INR 4 lakh per annum.

 LLM graduates find various jobs as advocates, judges, consultants, civil judges, etc. The average salaries offered to LLM graduates is INR 5 lakh to INR 10 lakh per annum.

 BA LLB stands for Bachelor of Arts and Bachelor of Legislative Law.
 It is an integrated Law Course that deals with various interdisciplinary topics such as Law and Arts, including History, Sociology, English, Economics, etc. BA LLB is a full-time course regulated by the Bar Council Of India.
 The majority of the curriculum includes practical training apart from theoretical knowledge.

 The BA LLB course costs around INR 1.5 lakh to INR 7 lakhs.
 Students who have passed class 12th with an aggregate of 50% from a recognised board can apply directly for the BA LLB course.